-How Soon Will The SEC Review A Form S-1 Registration Statement?
+When Does the SEC Review A Form S-1 Registration Statement?
+Securities Lawyer 101

 The Division of Corporation Finance of the Securities and Exchange Commission (SEC) reviews filings and provides companies going public with comments on filings to ensure that its disclosure requirements are being met.
 This is particularly common for a Form S-1 filing.
 The SEC issues comment letters for almost every type of filing under both the Securities Act of 1933 and the Securities Exchange Act of 1934.
 The SEC review process applies in both initial public offerings and direct public offerings.